Genivia/ugrep/README.md

     ugrep -Rl '' --exclude-from=.gitignore

-To recursively list all files in the working directory and below that are not ignored by .gitignore file(s), when any are present:
+To recursively list all files in the working directory and below that are not ignored by one or more .gitignore files, when any are present:

     ugrep -Rl '' --ignore-files